• Skip to primary navigation

 Cream Cheese and White Chocolate Frosting - Pani Reka Kirīmi Tīhi me te Tiakarete Mā

-A creamy cream cheese and white chocolate frosting perfect for any cake or cupcake!
+A simple creamy cream cheese and white chocolate frosting perfect piping or spreading on cakes, loaves or cupcakes.

 Prep Time 20 minutes minutes